elafarge/docker-anchor-cms/README.md

-# Docker: Bolt CMS
+# Docker: Anchor CMS

-A docker container (actually, there's two docker containers in the final app. but one of them is just the stock MySQL one) all set to run Bolt CMS and create a containerized website or blog in minutes.
+A docker container (actually, there's two docker containers in the final app. but one of them is just the stock MySQL one) all set to run Anchor CMS and create a containerized personal website or blog in minutes.

 ### Global architecture

 #### Why MySQL ?

 Well, it would have been great to use `postgres` instead (at least just for its awesome CLI client), acknowledged.
-But so far, Bolt CMS hasn't been supporting `postgres` very well that's why we preferred to stick to `MySQL/MariaDB`.
+But so far, Anchors CMS hasn't been supporting `postgres`, that's why we preferred to stick to `MySQL/MariaDB`.
 Keep in mind that everytime you wish to access your database, you can spin up a `PHPMyAdmin` container and connect to your DB container in seconds (this one does the trick for instance: [https://github.com/corbinu/docker-phpmyadmin](https://github.com/corbinu/docker-phpmyadmin).